 This very same cloud cover also promotes almost daily rainfall during the wet season.
 When warm moist air rises and is coupled with ground heating by the sun, this causes atmospheric disturbances resulting in thunderstorms.
 Prevailing winds in the tropics tend to blow from east to west, often causing deserts to be located on the western side of major continental masses.

 The torrid zone contains areas of abundant rainfall and heat from the earth's surface.
 Wrapped around the Equator lie a band of clouds that fuel the weather for the torrid zone.
-According to the National Weather Service, this intertropical convergence zone can bring daily thunderstorms to the torrid zone and controls the weather of this zone.
+This intertropical convergence zone can bring daily thunderstorms to the torrid zone and controls the weather of this zone.
 Trade winds from the north moving in a southwesterly direction converge with winds from the southern hemisphere coming from a northwesterly direction to form this band of clouds.